vinliv/RECODE/README.md

 A typical RECODE session is structured yet flexible, guiding participants through training while adapting to individual performance.

-* **Onboarding:** Session begins with onboarding, demographic data collection, and avatar selection.
+* **Onboarding:** Session begins with written instructions verbally reproduced by an avatar who welcome the user and guide them step-by-step.
-* **Exercise Blocks:** Standard sessions consist of up to twelve exercises, with two randomly selected from each cognitive domain.
+* **Exercise Blocks:** Standard sessions consist of twelve exercises, with two randomly selected from each cognitive domain.
 * **Instructions and Practice:** Each exercise starts with an instruction screen.
 Participants can read instructions or complete a short practice block with immediate feedback (thumbs-up/down for correct/incorrect).
 * **Adaptive Difficulty:** Exercises start at the "basic" level.
 An individual-specific adaptive staircase mechanism keeps tasks challenging but not overwhelming.
-* **Progression/Regression:** If accuracy ≥80% on both exercises within a domain, subsequent exercises in that domain move to "advanced" level; otherwise, they remain at "basic."
+* **Progression/Regression:** If accuracy ≥80% on both exercises within a domain, subsequent exercises in that domain move to "advanced" level; otherwise, they remain at "basic".
 * **Feedback and Breaks:** No feedback is given during the main task.
 At exercise end, performance is summarized with an emoji and message.
 Short breaks after each exercise and a longer break at session midpoint are available.
 * **Session Summary:** Each session concludes with a global report of average performance by domain and total score, followed by subjective feedback collection on fatigue and satisfaction.